PKHarsimran/PKHarsimran.github.io/privacy-policy.md

 - I do not ask visitors to create an account.
 - The Site uses analytics to understand visits and improve its content.
 - If you arrive through a Google ad, campaign and conversion information may be used to measure the ad's performance.
-- Comments are provided by Disqus and load only when you choose to load or use them.
 - Optional measurement is off until you choose to allow it, and you can change that choice through **Cookie settings** in the Site footer.

 ## Information collected